Equity, diversity and inclusion are essential to achieving scientific excellence and the full potential of the research ecosystem.

 Diversity is broad and intersectional.

-The FRQ have a broad vision of diversity, which includes, but is not limited to, gender, disability, Indigenous identity, ethnic origin, sexual orientation, religion, age, language, parenthood, immigration, geographic location, and socioeconomic status.
+The FRQ have a broad vision of diversity, which includes, but is not limited to, gender, disability, Indigenous identity, being part of a racialized group, ethnic origin, sexual orientation, religion, age, language, parenthood, immigration, geographic location, and socioeconomic status.

 Additionally, EDI actions must be part of an intersectional approach, i.e., one that takes into account interactions between the multiple forms of discrimination (linked to racism, to sexism, or to homophobia, for instance) or privilege that an individual may experience.